-Seeing dolphins in Puerto Vallarta is one of the best things to do here, and some places allow you to go swimming with captive dolphins.
+Seeing dolphins in Puerto Vallarta is one of the best things to do here, and some places allow you to swim with captive dolphins.

-Why you shouldn’t swim with dolphins in Puerto Vallarta
+Why you shouldn’t swim with the captive dolphins in Puerto Vallarta

 While it may seem like a fun activity to do on your vacation, once you realize the negative consequences for the dolphins, you’ll want to reconsider partaking.